ortus-docs/coldbox-docs/configuration/using_settings.md

 # Injecting Settings

-You can use the injection DSL `coldbox:setting:{key}` to inject settings in your models or anywhere you like.
+You can use the WireBox injection DSL to inject settings in your models or anywhere you like.
+Below are the available DSL notations:

+* `coldbox:setting:{key}` : Inject a specified config setting key
+* `coldbox:configSettings` : Inject a reference to the Config Settings
+* `coldbox:fwSettings` : Inject a reference to the ColdBox Settings

 ```js
 component{